krishabbashyal/firebase-task-manager/README.md

-# Welcome to Mosaic: Your Ultimate Task Management Tool.
+# Welcome to Mosaic: Your Ultimate Task Management Tool

-Mosaic is a powerful software designed to facilitate the systematic deconstruction and management of tasks necessary for successfully completing projects or assignments, whether they are pursued individually or collaboratively within a team.
+Mosaic is a powerful software designed to facilitate the systematic deconstruction and management of tasks necessary for successfully completing projects or assignments, whether pursued individually or collaboratively within a team.

 ## Introduction